jeremyevans/rubyconflt2016-presentation/slides/slides.md

 !SLIDE bg-roda
-.notes For the last couple years, I've also been working on Roda, which is a full featured toolkit for building maintainable and fast web applications in ruby.
+.notes For the last couple of years, I have also been working on Roda, which is a full featured toolkit for building maintainable and fast web applications in ruby.

 <h1 class="roda white" style="font-size: 130px; position: absolute; top: 610px; left: 460px;">Roda</h1>